 Muscle Vs. Fat

 At first glance, the idea that muscle weighs more than fat might seem a little strange.
-Of course, an ounce of fat is going to weigh exactly the same as an ounce of muscle tissue.
+Of course, an ounce of fat is going to weigh the same as an ounce of muscle tissue.
 That’s simple physics.
-The difference between muscle and fat and how they affect your appearance is with regard to volume and density.
+The difference between muscle and fat and how they affect your appearance is about volume and density.
 Per pound, body fat takes up more space than muscle.
-More precisely, fat is 18% less dense than muscle, and thus takes up more volume.
+More precisely, fat is 18% less dense than muscle and thus takes up more volume.

 If you are looking at the scale as your sole measure of dieting success, you are bound to get discouraged and fail.
 There are three things that you should do if you want to keep accumulating the benefits of exercise and diet over time: Be Patient, Look in the Mirror, and pay attention to How You Feel, not just how you look.

 Comparing Muscle to Fat – A Visual Representation

 The picture below shows 5 pounds of body fat and 5 pounds of muscle side by side: